This authentic Mexican birria recipe from the guy who made Korean tacos “a thing” is so easy to make and can be done on the barbecue.

 If you don’t like goat it is perfectly acceptable to substitute other meat such as beef or pork, which may be easier to find in some areas.

-And while I promised Chef Rouge this would be his day off I did ask for help squeezing lime.
+And while I promised Dave this would be his day off I did ask for help squeezing lime.

 I’m not going to complain.